martinreus/generator-sanikgo/README.md

 ## What is generated?

 This project has several yeoman targets, which can be called separately.
-However, the default target should generate a complete go microservice.
+However, the default target should generate a simple Go project structure.

+## How to use

+- `yo sanikgo`: generates a basic project with main needed files
+- `yo sanikgo:[target]`: see [available targets](#available-targets)

 #### Available targets

-###### sanikgo:base
+###### sanikgo:base (also invoked when not specifying any target)

 Generates all base files, including `go.mod`, `cmd/main.go`, `Dockerfile` and some base folder following [go package structure](https://github.com/golang-standards/project-layout) standards.